Customized calibration sources in the JUNO experiment: Updates of laser calibration system

 \section{Updates of laser calibration system}

 The laser system in the JUNO experiment serves the following two primary purposes: \begin{enumerate} \item Calibration of response time offsets between different PMTs: The detection time of photoelectrons is expected to vary across channels due to differences in the length of the readout cable at each PMT, the transit time of photoelectrons within the PMT bulbs, and the response time of each electronic channel.
-To achieve accurate event reconstruction, it is essential to calibrate and correct these variations.
+In the JUNO detector, the position of charged particles is expected to be reconstructed with a spatial resolution of approximately 10~cm using photon detection times from the PMTs~\cite{Huang:2022zum}, requiring that response time offsets between PMTs be calibrated to a sub-nanosecond level.
 Additionally, the laser system helps to monitor any evolution of PMT responses over time. \item Calibration of non-linearities in the 20-inch PMT and the associated electronics responses: To meet the requirement of keeping the energy scale uncertainty below 1\%, it is essential to calibrate the non-linearities in the 20-inch PMT and electronics responses.
 As mentioned earlier, the JUNO experiment will place 3-inch PMTs in the space between the 20-inch PMTs.
-By illuminating both the 20-inch (charge mode) and 3-inch PMTs (mostly single photoelectron counting mode) with laser light of various intensities and comparing their responses, the non-linearity of the output from the 20-inch PMT system can be calibrated~\cite{JUNO:2021vlw}.
-In reactor neutrino events in JUNO, the number of photoelectrons detected by each 20-inch PMT can range from a single photoelectron (typical mean light luminosity $\order{0.01}$~p.e.) to the equivalent of over 100 photoelectrons.
+By illuminating both the 20-inch (charge mode) and 3-inch PMTs (mostly single photoelectron counting mode) with laser light of various intensities and comparing their responses, the non-linearity of the output from the 20-inch PMT system can be calibrated~\cite{JUNO:2020xtj}.
+In reactor neutrino events in JUNO, the number of photoelectrons detected by each 20-inch PMT can range from a single photoelectron (typical mean light luminosity $\order{0.01}$~photoelectron) to the equivalent of over 100 photoelectrons.
 The laser system must cover this range of intensity and also be capable of varying the intensity over four orders of magnitude. \end{enumerate} The basic configuration of the laser system remains unchanged from what was reported in the previous publication~\cite{Zhang:2018yso}.
-A laser emitting ultraviolet (UV) light with a wavelength of 266~nm (FQSS266-Q4-1k~\cite{UVLaser}) will be used.
+A laser emitting ultraviolet (UV) light with a wavelength of 266~nm (FQSS266-Q4-1k~\cite{UVLaser}) will be used to produce photons similar in wavelength range and temporal structure to the scintillation light emitted by charged particles through the absorption and emission processes described below.
+The pulse width is estimated to be less than 1~nsec (full width at half maximum)~\cite{UVLaser}, which is shorter than the time resolution of the PMTs installed in the detector.
 The laser light will be split into two paths: one directed toward the JUNO detector and the other toward an independent PMT system outside the detector, which will measure the laser emission time and produce a trigger signal to the JUNO data-taking system.
 The laser light will be transmitted to the detector through a 50-meter optical fiber, with a diffuser ball attached to the fiber end to diffuse the light across all PMTs inside the detector.
 The diffuser ball is made of polytetrafluoroethylene (PTFE) and will be positioned at the center of the JUNO detector using the ACU system~\cite{Hui:2021dnh}, one of the calibration source deployment devices.
-The photons emitted from the diffuser ball will be immediately absorbed by the liquid scintillator, releasing photons corresponding to the scintillator emission spectrum~\cite{JUNO:2020bcl}.
-Those re-emission photons will eventually be detected by the PMTs.
+In the JUNO liquid scintillator, photons with wavelengths shorter than approximately 400~nm are absorbed, and longer-wavelength photons are subsequently emitted by its fluor and wavelength shifter~\cite{JUNO:2020bcl}.
+The UV photons emitted from the diffuser ball will undergo the same processes and re-emission photons will eventually be detected by the PMTs.
 In this study, the shape of the diffuser ball was optimized to ensure uniform timing of ultraviolet light emission from its surface, and a filter was installed in the laser light path to tune the laser light intensity.